Ginfung/constraintAnalysis/README.md

 In this model, E-shop can be divided into 4 sub-feature points: catalogue, payment, security and search.
 Among them, search is optional, and others are mandatory.
 In payment sub-feature, it can be bank transfer, credit card or both of them.
 Security can be high or standard.

-If the above are all problem statement, this problem is quit simple, we can pick up the features from root to leaves.
+If the above are all problem statement, this problem is quit simple, I can pick up the features from root to leaves.
 But in this example, their is one cross-tree constraint: CreditCard implies High security.

 Due to the cross-tree constraints, the problem become much more complex.
-As we all know, SAT is a NP-hard problem.
+As I all know, SAT is a NP-hard problem.
 Essentially, the cross-tree constraints in this problem can be expressed as SAT.

 So ultimately this is a optimization problem, specifically, a binary variable optimization problem.
 The objectives are: try to find out as much features as possible, and follow as much constraints as possible.

 In abstract, the feature model can be translated into a optimization problem: let the leaves feature be arguments, get the total satisfied feature and satisfied constraint as two objectives.
 Our goal is to find the settings for leaves feature (which are binary variables) so that two objectives can be optimized.

 Also, in the software project, develop cost, precedentness and defects are very important factors which should not be ignored.
-Consequently, adding these three objective into the problem can make this tool more powerful.
+Consequently, adding these three objective into the problem can make this tool more poIrful.
 How to define the "best" solution and how to solve this problem will be discussed in the latter section.

-To summary, this project accepts a feature model, as well as some attributes of features, and returns which feature should be implemented.
+To summary, this project accepts a feature model, as Ill as some attributes of features, and returns which feature should be implemented.

 ## Methods
 ### Feature fetch and translation